 - Knoxville Roller Derby

 If you’re into the punk, grunge, or skater scene at all and like to go out for a night on the town, check out one of these local roller derby games!
 Every game is an opportunity to enjoy some great skating action.
 Check out their Facebook page for more information and upcoming events.
-They’ll also post links where you can get tickets ahead of time so make sure not to miss your chance watching this fast-paced sport played by strong female athletes who skate hard (and hit hard).
+They’ll also post links where you can get tickets ahead of time so make sure not to miss your chance of watching this fast-paced sport played by strong female athletes who skate hard (and hit hard).

 - Geeks Who Drink

 Token Game Tavern hosts Geeks Who Drink every Wednesday night, a pub-based quiz night that’ll put your randomly acquired knowledge to the test.
 The quiz consists of eight rounds with eight questions per round, and the team size is limited to six players.
-Feel free to grab a bite to eat, enjoy a craft beer or specialty drink while you’re there.
+Feel free to grab a bite to eat, or enjoy a craft beer or specialty drink while you’re there.
 Token Game Tavern also has arcade games, pinball, board games, video game consoles, D&D, comic books, cosplay parties, and more!

 - Fort Sanders Yacht Club